The Media & Entertainment

 The M&E sector is also subject to a host of other taxes and levies such as service tax, license fees, entertainment tax, State levies such as VAT, etc., apart from corporate income tax.
 To add to the above, there exists a disparity between taxes imposed on companies falling under different segments in the M&E sector.
 For instance, a broadcasting company is subject to taxes such as service tax, VAT, etc. Whereas print companies enjoy relief from service tax and are also eligible for certain other waivers.

 In the case of the Rs 3,000 crore animation industry, the situation is even more grim and industry officials have been crying for the removal of service tax and to be granted a tax holiday on the lines of the IT industry so as to give the local animation industry a boost.
 Last year these proposals went unheard.
 Industry officials say they are happy doing outsourced work as they earn better export income and tax incentives and also do not have to pay huge amount by way of TDS and service tax for the work done.

-The animation industry is largely plagued by the lack of a full policy framework, which in turn hampers growth in the local animation industry.
+is largely plagued by the lack of a full policy framework, which in turn hampers growth in the local animation industry.
 A new version of the sector tax framework, which brings uniformity and rationailzes the multiple levies into a unified levy would ease the burden of compliance and could also reduce current litigation on various vexed issues.

 While the M&E sector has tremendous growth potential, prudent fiscal legislation would help it perform at its potential.
 The need of the hour for this sector is appropriate tax reforms to enable the Indian M&E sector to further grow and go global.